Alzheimer’s disease: A tough nut to crack

 IF AT FIRST YOU DON’T SUCCEED…

 AbbVie (North Chicago, IL) is targeting tau, the other major protein associated with AD.
-The company currently has an anti-tau mAb therapy in Phase II clinical testing, and last month announced a partnership with Voyager Therapeutics (Cambridge, MA) to develop a gene therapy treatment that targets tau.
-The treatment will deliver a gene encoding an anti-tau antibody directly to cells in patients’ brains – enabling those cells to make the antibody.
+The company currently has an anti-tau mAb therapy, ABBV-8E12, in Phase II clinical testing, and has also announced a partnership with Voyager Therapeutics (Cambridge, MA) to develop a gene therapy treatment that targets tau.
+The treatment will deliver a gene encoding an anti-tau antibody directly to cells in patients’ brains, enabling those cells to make the antibody.
 If successful, this would bypass altogether the blood-brain barrier that makes it difficult for some drugs to even enter the brain.

 Amyloid-beta and tau remain tantalizing targets for AD drug development because of their close association with the disease.
 However, new approaches are springing up as frustration over the lack of progress in treating this devastating disease grows.
-Stay tuned for the next Weekly, where we will describe some of these new approaches.
+Next week, we’ll examine some of these alternative strategies.